elisa2995/newWebsite/content/authors/admin/_index.md

 highlight_name: true
 ---

-Elisa Chiapponi is a Security Researcher in the Application Security Operation Center (SOC) at Amadeus IT Group (Nice, France) since September 2023.
-Her domains of interest and expertise are Network and Application Security.
-Prior to this, she was a Ph.D. researcher in Network and Application Security enrolled at the Sorbonne Université (Paris, France).
-She worked on her research project at EURECOM (Biot, France) and Amadeus IT Group, under the supervision of Prof. Marc Dacier (KAUST) and Dr. Olivier Thonnard (Amadeus IT Group).
-Elisa will officially defend her Ph.D. thesis, whose title is "Detecting and mitigating the new generation of scraping bots", in November 2023.
+I am a Security Researcher in the Application Security Operation Center at Amadeus (France) since September 2023.
+My domains of interest and expertise are Network and Application Security.
+Prior to this, I was a Ph.D. researcher in Network and Application Security enrolled at the Sorbonne Université (Paris, France).
+I worked on my research project at EURECOM (France) and Amadeus, under the supervision of Prof. Marc Dacier (KAUST, Saudi Arabia) and Dr. Olivier Thonnard (Amadeus).
+I will officially defended my Ph.D. thesis, whose title is "Detecting and Mitigating the New Generation of Scraping Bots", in November 2023.

+My current research interests center around the analysis and detection of bots and Residential IP proxies (RESIPs).
+Lately, malicious actors exploit RESIPs to access a vast network of residential IP addresses that can be used as exit points for requests.
+This helps them bypass usual anti-bot detection techniques.
+After an in-depth study of the ecosystem of RESIP, we are focusing on detecting and geolocation when malicious actors take advantage of these services thanks to IP address analysis and network measurements.

+I am always more than happy to discuss our works, if you have any feedback please do not hesitate to ping me at elisa.chiapponi@amadeus.com :)
 {style="text-align: justify;"}